French rainmaker Maris breaks up with boutique partner Messier -sources

 The sources said Maris intends to move on after disagreements with Messier over strategy and management, as he no longer sees a future for himself at the firm.

-The pair built Messier Maris & Associés into France's most successful M&A boutique, advising on more than 200 transactions including Veolia's recent takeover bid for French utility Suez .
+The pair built Messier Maris & Associés into France's most successful M&A boutique, advising on more than 200 transactions including Veolia's VIE.PA recent takeover bid for French utility Suez SEVI.PA.

-A former Lazard banker, Maris is a popular rainmaker in France where he recently represented carmaker Peugeot on its merger with Fiat Chrysler Automobiles .
+A former Lazard banker, Maris is a popular rainmaker in France where he recently represented carmaker Peugeot PEUP.PA on its merger with Fiat Chrysler Automobiles FCHA.MI.

 He started his career at Morgan Stanley and spent almost two decades at Lazard where he rose to become co-head of the bank's French franchise.